Nasar165/MCS_CORE_SYSTEM/test/README.md

 ### .Net Core Command Line

-This section explains how to generate a unit test utilizing .Net Core with commandline. wich test to use dependend entirly to you.
-We reccomend that you use Xunit for testing Controllers while using MS Unit test for testing components.
+This section explains how to generate a unit test utilizing a .Net Core with a command line. wich test to use depends entirely to you.
+We recommend that you use Xunit for testing Controllers while using MS Unit test for testing components.

 MS Unit Test